mahanly89mly-boop/House-Price-Predict/README.md

 # House Price Prediction

-### This project is not yet completed and is ongoing.
+### !!!This project is not yet completed and is ongoing.!!!

 This project is a machine learning-based house price prediction system built using **NumPy**, **Pandas**, and **Scikit-learn**.
 The model is trained using **Linear Regression** to estimate house prices from CSV dataset files.